nizos/nizos.github.io/src/posts/serving-sites-with-nginx-quic/index.md

 {% image "./assets/QUIC.png", "QUIC diagram", "QUIC diagram" %}

-For a more detailed breakdown of QUIC and how it works, checkout Cloudflare's blog article The Road to QUIC.
+For a more detailed breakdown of QUIC and how it works, checkout Cloudflare's blog article [The Road to QUIC](https://blog.cloudflare.com/the-road-to-quic/).

 ## Using NGINX QUIC

 What follows is a step-by-step guide on how to serve a website using NGINX QUIC.
 For this setup, we will use a newly created Ubuntu 22.04 server.

 ### Update the system

+We start by ensuring that the system is up-to-date as usual.

 ```shell
 # Install the latest updates